Our Complete Guide to Rv Camping Near Niagara Falls

 Rainbow Bridge Border Crossing

-Here we share the process we used to enter Canada and re-enter the United States.
+Here, we share the process we used to enter Canada and re-enter the United States.
 However, these requirements are known to change.
-Prior to entering Canada make sure to check the Canadian Border Services Agency website.
+Before entering Canada, check the Canadian Border Services Agency website.

-Since June 1, 2009 citizens of the United States are required to have proper identification to enter Canada.
-Therefore, if planning on driving to Canada to go Rv camping near Niagara Falls you need to plan ahead.
+Since June 1, 2009, citizens of the United States must have proper identification to enter Canada.
+Therefore, you must be prepared to drive to Canada for RV camping at Niagara Falls

 Of course, the traditional passport is the gold standard for international travel identification.

-Since we were just traveling by land we were able to use a Passport Card.
+Since we were traveling by land, we could use a Passport Card.
 This form of identification is valid for travel to Canada, Mexico, and the Caribbean.
 It is the size of a credit card and easily fits in a wallet.

 Crossing the Rainbow Bridge Into Canada

 We entered through the Rainbow Bridge.
-It was an extremely easy, and straightforward process.
+It was a straightforward process.

 There is a small roundtrip fee of $4.00, which is collected leaving the United States.
-Crossing over, and entering Canada, was as simple as traveling through a toll booth.
-We stopped quickly, they checked our passport cards and waved us through.
-It was more simple than our return entry into the United States.
+Crossing and entering Canada was as simple as traveling through a toll booth.
+We stopped quickly; they checked our passport cards and waved us through.
+It was more straightforward than our return entry into the United States.

 Niagara Falls KOA Holiday, Ontario Review